on mischaracterizing the criticism of art

 “the artist should be able to do whatever they want.”

-a dear friend of mine who’s a professor at a college in texas and a upenn alum, said something that i think captures this perfectly:
+a dear friend of mine who’s a professor at a college in texas and a upenn alum captured my feelings towards it perfectly:

 “something is always worth writing about if you have thoughts and analysis. the ‘am I making a mountain out of a molehill’ conversation, imo, is relevant only if you’re trying to cause outrage. in this polarized environment people think you must either love something or be outraged by it, so people sometimes react negatively to good faith criticism. we gotta push back and keep nuance alive!”

-inspired by this, i want to write about this concept of keeping nuance alive by deep diving into the many pushbacks of the “art-police police” or the “critique critique” if you will.
+inspired by this, i want to write about the concept of keeping nuance alive by deep -diving into the many pushbacks of the “art-police police” or the “critique of the critique” if you will.

 “you don’t have to listen to her”

-criticism is an integral part of art’s existence. interpretation and evaluation of art — even harshly — is part of the artwork’s life. anyone who might have studied art history, especially, would know how essential a part it is. the first lesson in art history often asks: who decides what art is?
+criticism is an integral part of art’s existence. interpretation and evaluation of art — even harshly — is part of the artwork’s life. anyone who might have studied art history would know how essential a part it is. the first lesson almost always asks: who decides what art is?

 think about it: if you wrote a book — would you want someone to own it and never touch it, never draw on it, never write on it? wouldn’t you want someone to engage with it fully, piece it apart? annotate it? underline it? highlight it? talk to you, the author, in the margins? agree with it, disagree with it, engage? that’s an artist’s dream.